-(1) Pursuant to section 66(1)(d) of the PGA [Investigations], if the Investigation Committee determines that it is in the public interest, and if the Investigation Committee has reasonable and probable grounds to believe that the Registrant subject to investigation may be guilty of the Investigation Committee may issue a citation ordering a discipline hearing pursuant to section 75 of the PGA [Discipline hearings] to inquire into the conduct or competence of the Registrant subject to investigation.
+- (1) Pursuant to section 66(1)(d) of the PGA [Investigations], if the Investigation Committee determines that it is in the public interest, and if the Investigation Committee has reasonable and probable grounds to believe that the Registrant subject to investigation may be guilty of - (a) Professional Misconduct, - (b) Conduct Unbecoming a Registrant, or - (c) Incompetent performance of duties undertaken while engaged in the Regulated Practice.

+the Investigation Committee may issue a citation ordering a discipline hearing pursuant to section 75 of the PGA [Discipline hearings] to inquire into the conduct or competence of the Registrant subject to investigation.